RedJesterSGB/MakerBaseSGB/README.md

 # MakerBaseSGB

 Welcome to MakerBaseSGB - this is a Smile Game Builder project that holds utilities in events that expand on the base functionality of SGB.
+Forked from the original @Mottzy MakerBaseSGB, this project seeks to add several enhancements above and beyond, modding the mod, so to speak

 # Using This Project